NCERT Solutions for Class 8 Science Chapter 6 – Free PDF Download

 Access Answers of Science NCERT Class 8 Chapter 6 Combustion and Flame

-1. What are the conditions under which a combustion can take place?
+1. List conditions under which combustion can take place.

 The burning of a substance in the presence of oxygen is defined as combustion.

 The conditions under which combustion can take place are

 - The presence of fuel plays a significant role.

 - Ignition temperature is maintained (It is defined as the substance that catches fire at its lowest temperature.)